stackitcloud/stackit-cli/README.md

 > In that case, users can define the parameters by using the specific environment variable required by the `PAGER` (if supported).

 >
-> For example, if user sets the PAGER environment variable to less and would like to pass some arguments, LESS environment variable must be used as following.
+> For example, if user sets the `PAGER` environment variable to `less` and would like to pass some arguments, `LESS` environment variable must be used as following:

 >
 > export PAGER="less"
 >